 There are a number of treatments to help with symptom control.
 These include:

 Your doctor may suggest assessment by palliative and supportive care specialists for helping with symptom control and psychological support.
-If you smoke, there is help to stop smoking.
+If you smoke, there's help available to stop smoking.